-Please note that University of Saskatchewan strongly encourages prospective students to work towards obtaining a Bachelor of Science degree while preparing for admission to the Veterinary Medicine program and that successful applicants generally have a 4year degree prior to admission.
+Please note that University of Saskatchewan strongly encourages prospective students to work towards obtaining a Bachelor of Science degree while preparing for admission to the Veterinary Medicine program and that successful applicants generally have a 4-year degree prior to admission.
 Admission to Red Deer College does not guarantee admission to the University of Saskatchewan.
 The quota for Alberta students is 20 per year.
-Competitive admission to professional programs requires you to have a high grade point average in your pre-professional courses.
+Competitive admission to professional programs requires you to have a high grade point average in your preprofessional courses.
 You should check with universities to be aware of specific admission requirements.

-- 1. Minimum average of 60% with no

-- mark below 50% in: a.
+- a.
 Biology 30

 - b.
 Chemistry 30

 - c.
 ELA 30-1

 - d.
 Mathematics 30 (Pure)

 - e.
 Physics 30